Quality assured first aid training · How to meet HSE requirements

-The following information is provided to assist you with Due Diligence.
-HSE require you to carry out Due Diligence when procuring non-accredited first aid training for the workplace.
+The following information is provided to assist you with Due Diligence when procuring first aid training for the workplace.

 Selecting a First Aid Training Provider

-Option 1: Choose a first aid trainer that is approved by an Awarding Organisation (AO) and that offers regulated qualifications.
-How 2 Save A Life C.I.C. is approved by Qualsafe Awards, one of the largest organisations recognised by Ofqual, a non-ministerial government department that regulates qualifications, exams and tests in England.
-As such, we can provide Ofqual regulated qualifications on request.
-The advantage to choosing this option is that no Due Diligence is required.
+Option 1: Choose a first aid trainer that is approved by an Awarding Organisation and that offers regulated qualifications.
+The advantage to choosing this option is that no Due Diligence is required on the Employer's part.
+How 2 Save A Life is approved by Qualsafe Awards (Registered Centre Number 0905752) to deliver accredited qualifications.
+Qualsafe Awards is recognised by Ofqual, a non-ministerial government department that regulates qualifications, exams and tests in England.

 Option 2: Choose a first aid trainer that operates independently of an accreditation scheme, but that is able to prove they are competent to deliver first aid training and have the relevant quality assurance systems in place.
-How 2 Save A Life offers a range of qualifications that sit on our Self Regulated Framework (SRF).
-These are closely mapped to Ofqual's Regulated Qualifications Framework (RQF), providing the knowledge, skills and understanding that underpin National Occupational Standards (NOS).
-Please read on for Due Diligence.
+How 2 Save A Life offers a range of non-accredited qualifications that are closely mapped to Ofqual's Regulated Qualifications Framework (RQF), providing the knowledge, skills and understanding that underpin National Occupational Standards (NOS).
+Please read on for information you will need to complete your Due Diligence.

-There are number of advantages to choosing our Self Regulated Framework including:
+There are number of advantages to choosing our non-accredited qualifications:

 - More flexible training – We can customise courses to address specific employment or industry needs.